Confederate Monument in Louisville: Description

-At 70-foot-tall, the Louisville Confederate Monument is the second largest in the state of Kentucky and one of the most ornate.
+At 70 feet tall, the Louisville Confederate Monument is the second largest in the state of Kentucky and one of the most ornate.
 The monument was previously located at the intersection of 2nd and 3rd Streets, immediately south of West Brandeis Avenue in Louisville.
 It is built of granite, constructed by the Muldoon Monument Company, and includes three bronze Confederate soldiers designed by the sculptor Ferdinand von Miller II of Munich, Germany.

-The infantryman located at the top of the column is 95-inches-tall and in a relaxed position with his rifle.
+The infantryman located at the top of the column is 95 inches tall and in a relaxed position with his rifle.
 The figure was facing north in the Louisville location.
-The two side figures near the base of the monument are 70-inches-tall.
+The two side figures near the base of the monument are 70 inches tall.
 The east side artillerist is holding a ramrod with swab, and the west side cavalryman holds a partially unsheathed sword.
-"Our Confederate Dead, 1861–1865" and "Tribute to the Rank and File of the Armies of the South" are inscribed on the north and south face respectively.
+"Our Confederate Dead. / 1861–1865." and "Tribute / to the Rank and File of the / Armies of the South / by the Kentucky Womans Confederate / Monument Association. / 1895." are inscribed on the north and south face respectively.
 On the north face is a bronze medallion of the Seal of the Confederate States.
-At the top of the column are raised relief crossed swords on all four sides.
+At the top of the column are raised relief crossed rifles on the north and south sides and raised relief crossed swords on the west and east sides.
 Above the side figures on the east and west and on the south side are stylized raised relief lettering "CSA".
 The structure weighs about 140,000 pounds.

 The monument base had a diameter of 48 feet in the early 20th century.
 A National Register of Historic Places nomination from 1990 describes four elaborate lamp standards that were placed at compass points as a part of a stone fence that once encircled the monument.
 In an early mention, the monument committee in 1897 proposed to write Frederick Law Olmsted, the park architect, to draw up plans for the structure.
 Early 20th century reports claim the perimeter lamps were designed by Louisville sculptor Enid Yandell.
 By 1921, the perimeter of the monument had suffered considerable damage from automobile accidents and the original lamps were changed out after two were knocked down.
 Both the fence and lamps were removed for traffic considerations in 1957.

-A 1991 Louisville public art survey estimated cost of repairs to the monument between $20,000-$50,000 dollars including repair of the deteriorating bronze portions.
+A 1991 Louisville public art survey estimated cost of repairs to the monument between $20,000 and $50,000, including repair of the deteriorating bronze portions.
 The length of the sheath belonging to the cavalryman at the Raleigh site indicates contemporary damage to the Louisville cast.

 Bessie Laub, art critic for The Courier-Journal in 1917, summarized the Confederate Monument in Louisville at the time:

 The monument was used widely in advertisements for the Muldoon Monument Company.
 The company is still operating today as Muldoon Memorials.